lizraeli/lev-izraelit/src/content/state-hook.md

 <iframe class="code-editor" src="../post-1/use-state-arr" style="overflow: auto;"></iframe>

-One illuminating aspect of the above can be gleaned by opening the devtools and observing the output of the **console.log** statements inside **useState**.
+To follow how this all works, you can open the browser's devtools and look at the **console.log** log output from inside **useState**.
 On each render of the component, **useState** will be called twice.
 On the initial render, two **stateHolder** objects will be creating.
 When we click on either of the **+** buttons, **setState** is called once, which leads to the currentIndex to be reset to 0, and to the component being re-rendered.

 ### Conclusion

-We've achieved a working version of a **useState** hook built from the ground up.
-The next steps would be to see how we can make this work for any number of components.
+So, I arrived at something pretty similar to React's **useState** hook.
+I cannot say if this process has made me a better React developer, but I do feel like this has helped me think more deeply about coding in general.
+It's important to remember that while we may be using hooks now, we are not _bound_ to be using them forever.